itk-dev/openid-connect-bundle/README.md

 Once you have this, you need to

 * Configure variables for OpenId Connect
-* Configure `LoginTokenAuthenticator` if you wish to use CLI login.
 * Create an Authenticator class that extends the bundle authenticator, `OpenIdLoginAuthenticator`
+* Configure `LoginTokenAuthenticator` in order to use CLI login.

 ### Variable configuration